 - The Lotte New York Palace

 The wildly popular Fever Originals Candlelight series is now back with holiday-themed concerts!
 Enjoy some smooth, jazzy renditions of holiday favorites, and feel the music usher in all the good feelings that arrive with the most special time of the year.
 Join our musicians for an evening gently illuminated by candlelight, and prepare to be taken into the clouds!
 Check them out here:

-Illuminate your holiday season at The New York Botanical Garden’s second annual GLOW experience!
-Everyone loves dazzling lights during the winter months, and for a second year the NYBG is putting together an outdoor, immersive experience that is sure to satisfy!
+Illuminate your holiday season at The New York Botanical Garden’s third annual GLOW experience!
+Everyone loves dazzling lights during the winter months, and for a third year the NYBG is putting together an outdoor, immersive experience that is sure to satisfy!
 They have created a “glowing world of color” that is centered around their famous landmark, the Haupt Conservatory.
-Grab tickets here!

-Even with virtual tree lighting ceremonies and no SantaCon, the holiday spirit in NYC still holds strong!
 Lights have been appearing all across the boroughs, dazzling New Yorkers everywhere they look.
-Here are our favorites.
+Here are some of our favorites

 Each year the city as a whole transforms into a winter wonderland, and that includes a number of the bars and restaurants!
-Of course, right know they are only open for outdoor dining.
-Here’s a few of our favorite outdoor rooftops:
+Here’s a few of our favorite winter rooftops:

-- The Pink Snow Lodge at Magic Hour
+- The Pink Winter Lodge: Frosted Edition at Magic Hour, Midtown

-55-60.
-Get into the holiday spirit at these 10 NYC spots go ALL-OUT with decor
+34-37.
+Get into the holiday spirit at spots that go ALL-OUT with decor

 There’s no time of year quite like this in New York City…And one of the best ways to get in a festive mood is completely immersing yourself in all of the gorgeous decor around town!
 From restaurants, to lighting displays, to hotels, these NYC locales are the perfect places to get in the holiday spirit.